 Grants of up to $25,000 are available for affected producers following the North and Far North Tropical Low, commencing 29 January 2025, to hire or purchase equipment and materials, clean up, remove debris, replace fencing and other costs associated with the recovery process.
 Click on the link below for more information on how to apply.

+The Queensland Government is connecting with primary producers who have been impacted by recent weather events.
 Your feedback will help them understand what assistance Queensland farmers and their businesses need after the recent flooding.
+Any information you provide is confidential.

 Click on the link below, or, click anywhere on the image, or, scan the QR code on the image, to access the survey.